stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

-    bool value::is_bool()     // true if value is a Boolean "true" or "false" value bool value::is_true()     // true if value is Boolean "true" bool value::is_false()    // true if value is Boolean "false" bool value::is_int()      // true if value is a 32 or a 64 bit int bool value::is_double()   // true if value is a 64 bit double floating point bool value::is_string()   // true if value is a string or wide string bool value::is_dateTime() // true if ISO 8601, always false for received JSON bool value::is_array()    // true if array of values bool value::is_struct()   // true if structure, a.k.a. a JSON object bool value::is_base64()   // true if base64, always false for received JSON
+    bool value::is_bool()     // true if value is a Boolean "true" or "false" value bool value::is_true()     // true if value is Boolean "true" bool value::is_false()    // true if value is Boolean "false" bool value::is_number()   // true if value is a number (int or float) bool value::is_int()      // true if value is a 32 or a 64 bit int bool value::is_double()   // true if value is a 64 bit double floating point (not integer) bool value::is_string()   // true if value is a string or wide string bool value::is_dateTime() // true if ISO 8601, always false for received JSON bool value::is_array()    // true if array of values bool value::is_struct()   // true if structure, a.k.a. a JSON object bool value::is_base64()   // true if base64, always false for received JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When working with JSON data, do not use `is_double()` but `is_number()`.
+JSON
+data does not differentiate between integers and floats.
+However, gSOAP makes
+sure that 64 bit integer values are accurately represented in JSON and decoded
+without loss from JSON.
+That is, when receiving an integer that you checked
+with `is_int()` you can then safely cast value with e.g.  `int64_t n = v`.

 The following methods can be used to inspect arrays and structs (JSON objects):